 Trade policies that can shape the consumer products industry

 How your organization can prepare and adapt for new changes

 The consumer products industry can—and should—be taking steps to prepare for potential changes to US trade policy, most notably the North American Free Trade Agreement (NAFTA), the United States-Mexico-Canada Agreement (USMCA), and the US-China Trade Agreement.

 - The US—A global leader in imports and exports

 - Benefits and downsides of trade agreements

 The United States—A global leader in imports and exports

-At present, there is much discussion on potential modifications to US trade policies.
+There’s much discussion on potential modifications to US trade policies.
 Consumer products (CP) companies that rely on trade to produce and market their products may be impacted by these potential changes.
-To strategize for the uncertainties ahead, it is important for the CP companies to understand the pros and cons of their particular circumstances with regards to the significant agreements the United States has entered.
-Outlined in the discussion that follows are high-level details on NAFTA and the US-China Trade Agreement.
+To strategize for the uncertainties ahead, it’s important for the CP companies to understand the pros and cons of their particular circumstances with regards to the significant agreements the United States has entered.
+Outlined in the discussion that follows are high-level details on NAFTA, USMCA, and the US-China Trade Agreement.

-To better prepare for potential changing trade policies, CP companies would likely benefit by developing a number of interdependent strategies such as:
+To better prepare for potential changing trade policies, CP companies would likely benefit from developing a number of interdependent strategies such as: